onzfonz/comp227/src/content/2/en/part2b.md

 ![screenshot of 2.6 finished](../../images/2/10e.png)

-Note the use of the React developer tools extension in the picture above!
+Notice the use of the React developer tools extension in the picture above!

 **NB:**